-Instead, the box is inspired by a Cuban tradition of making a "box" or enclosed cooking space of brick, and putting a metal lid on it.
-The Caja China as we now know it -- a metal lined box -- was invented by a Cuban emigré named Guerra living in Miami as a portable version of the traditional Cuban outdoors oven.
-The name "China" was applied to the brick ovens because China stood for magical things, and putting a lid heavy with coal on top the oven, making it hard to check on what was happening, made it seem as though magic was happening inside.
+Instead, the box seems to be inspired by a Cuban tradition of making a “box” or enclosed cooking space of brick, and putting a metal lid on it.
+The Caja China as we now know it — a metal lined box — was invented by a Cuban emigré named Guerra living in Miami as a portable version of the traditional Cuban outdoors oven.
+The name “China” was applied to the brick ovens because China stood for magical things, and putting a lid heavy with coal on top the oven, making it hard to check on what was happening, made it seem as though magic was happening inside.

 Sifton, Sam.
 Roasting a Pig Inside an Enigma.
 New York: The New York Times.
 7 January 2004.

 Steingarten, Jeffery.
 Cooking Large.
-New York: Vogue Magainze.
+New York: Vogue Magazine.
 Feb 2004.